Household & Industrial Product Lawyers in St. Louis

-Every day the typical American comes in contact with countless household / industrial products, and he or she is counting on the companies that sold those products to have taken the necessary steps to ensure the products were safe.
+Every day, the typical American comes in contact with countless household and industrial products, and they are counting on the companies that sold those products to have taken the necessary steps to ensure the products were safe.
 Anyone injured by these products could possibly be compensated by various means for their injuries.
-Only a lawyer can evaluate your specific situation, but here are some possible options to think about.

-Dixon offers a wide range of legal services.
-This includes personal injury, workers compensation, product liability, and other claims.
 Our St. Louis household and industrial products attorneys bring professional legal counsel to clients and their families.
-Please contact us for additional information and a free consultation from our household and industrial products lawyers.
+Please contact us for additional information and a free consultation.

 If you have been exposed to a harmful product at work, your injuries will likely be covered by workers’ compensation insurance.
 This is a no-fault system in place around the world.
 The basic bargain is that workers are paid quickly after a workplace injury for their medical expenses and lost wages.
 If workers are disabled, then they are compensated for their loss through a formula based on their wages and how grave their injury was.
 For example, ProPublica estimates that the average worker that loses a leg in Missouri will be paid $102,679.

 In exchange for this no-fault compensation regime, workers have given up their rights to sue their employers for other damages.
 For example, if a company negligently exposes its workers to toxic chemicals those workers will still probably only be able to recoup the workers' compensation payments.
 These payments can seem low for catastrophic injuries.
 Most people would pay more than $102,679 for their leg, for example.
 There are some exceptions that a lawyer could explore.
 Most commonly, someone injured on the job in Missouri could still sue a third party for negligence.